 Here is a rough rendition of how I normally sing Summertime, recorded at a live open-air performance in Leg-in-boot Square, Vancouver, August 2020.
 The recording is a bit awful: it was really windy and I just left a recording device sitting on the mic stand with no wind protection, right next to the guitar, so the balance is all wrong, the sound is wobbly, and I was wearing a full-face shield, which made my voice sound a bit distorted and boomy.
 It was a nice (socially distanced) crowd, though….

-And here’s a video of me singing the same song about a week later in Donnellan’s pub, Granville St, Vancouver…
+Here’s a video of me singing ‘I wanna be like you’ in Donnellan’s pub, Granville St, Vancouver…